LidkeLab/smite/paper/paper.md

 # Summary

-Fluorescence single molecule imaging comprises a variety of techniques that use blinking fluorescent particles to overcome the diffraction limit of light which normally limits the spatial resolution of microscopes.
-These methodologies are widely used to image biological structures at the nanometer scale by fluorescently tagging proteins, elucidating details of the biological behavior observed.
-Two of the main techniques are single-molecule localization microscropy (SMLM), which is used to produce 2D or 3D high or super-resolution images of static structures, and single particle tracking (SPT), which follows the time course of one or a very small number of tagged molecules.
+Fluorescence single molecule imaging comprises a variety of techniques that involve detecting individual fluorescent particles.
+Many of these techniques involve particles which switch stochastically between fluorescent and dark states, where this "blinking" behavior enables the microscopes to overcome the diffraction limit, a fundamental limitation on the resolution of light, which limits the spatial resolution of (visible) light-based microscopes.
+These methodologies are widely used to image biological structures at the nanometer scale by fluorescently tagging the structures of interest, elucidating details of the biological behavior observed.

+Two common techniques are single-molecule localization microscropy (SMLM), which is used to produce 2D or 3D super-resolution images of static or nearly static structures, and single particle tracking (SPT), which follows the time course of one or a very small number of moving tagged molecules.
+SMLM often involves distributions of particles at medium to high density, while SPT works in a very low density domain.
 These procedures all require intensive numerical computation, and the methods are tightly interwoven.
-The distribution includes some C (mex) and CUDA code embedded in a MATLAB infrastructure in order to provide GPU speed ups for some computations.
+The SMITE toolbox consists of a MATLAB infrastructure with some C and CUDA code embedded to provide CPU/GPU speed-ups for particularly expensive computations.

 # Statement of need